andrewrichardson701/Stockbase/README.md

 - Added a "Add New" button to the manufacturer select on the stock page.
 - Fixed the SKU patterns on the stock-*.inc.php pages.
 - Fixed a bunch of meta tags and preloading in the head.php
+- Hopefully finally fixed the theme_id error recieved when a user first logs in

 </details>
 <details>